-3D Builder AC3D Launched In Dubai, Vows To Make Construction Greener, Cheaper And Faster

-US-based AC3D uses sustainable 3D printing materials, notably the 100% cementless geopolymer for a nearly net-zero construction process

-3D construction printing market is expected to reach $2.5 billion in 2025, up from $500 million in 2023 A single 3D printer can build over 50 houses a year.
-According to the World Bank, the global housing shortage will likely impact 1.6 billion by 2025 Deficit of 12 million homes annually is in place paired with a shortfall of 10 million construction workers.
+3D builder AC3D launched in Dubai, vows to make construction greener, cheaper and faster

-Dubai, United Arab Emirates : Under the banner of Dubai 3D Printing Strategy 2030 and Dubai Municipality, 3D construction printing company AC3D today launched its operations in the UAE.
+(MENAFN- Keelcomms) Dubai, United Arab Emirates – September 25, 2023: Under the banner of Dubai 3D Printing Strategy 2030 and Dubai Municipality, 3D construction printing company AC3D today launched its operations in the UAE.

 The announcement was made during the premier of the Middle East Reverse Engineering & Additive Manufacturing Conference & Showcase – ReAM 2023, which is being held at Festival Arena in Dubai from September 25 to 27, 2023.